-This is one of our most challenging motorbike tours but is also one of the most rewarding.
-We started doing this tour in June 2006.
-Designed specifically with the keen motorcyclist in mind we are confident that this is one of the best Alpine motorcycle tours on the market.
+Along with our Balkans tour, the Alps motorcycle tour is one of our most challenging tours but is also one of the most rewarding.
+We started doing this tour way back in June 2006.
+Designed specifically with the keen solo motorcyclist in mind we are confident that this is one of the best Alpine motorcycle tours on the market.
 If you have a passion for riding your bike for thirteen days over the twistiest, highest roads that Europe has to offer then this is the tour for you.

 Our ethos as a motorcycle touring company is that the adventure should start from day 1.
 It is not the destination that counts but the journey.
 We have recently revamped this tour but the basic premise remains the same as we take you through the Vosges and Black Forest of northern Europe before entering the Austrian and Italian Alps.
 We will climb over some the highest passes in Europe including the mighty Stelvio, Col de la Bonnette - 9,200ft, Col de L'Iseran to name just a few.
 We will spend two nights by the banks of beautiful Lake Como and then make our way over the highest passes that Switzerland, Italy and France have to offer before having a well earnt break on the shores of the Mediterranean.
 On the journey northwards we will ride the infamous Route Napoleon then back into the mountains staying at beautiful Annecy and the Champagne town of Epernay.

-The basic cost of the tour is £1275 for a single rider in a shared room; £1750 for a single rider in a single room and £1950 for a rider and pillion.
+The basic cost of the tour in 2023 is £1300 for a single rider in a shared room; £1775 for a single rider in a single room and £2500 for a Rider and Pillion.
+A £120 deposit secures a place on the tour and the remaining balance payment is due 12 weeks before departure.

 What is Included